VicMartini/mapgl-wind/README.md

 - TypeScript support
 - An easily installable npm package
 - A mapbox-gl compatible custom layer for seamless integration with mapbox-gl maps
+- Draping support for rendering with the globe projection (From this [unmerged branch](https://github.com/mapbox/webgl-wind/tree/astojilj-draping-support) by @astojilj)

-The original project is heavily inspired by the work of:
+In turn, the original project is heavily inspired by the work of:

 - [Cameron Beccario](https://twitter.com/cambecc)
   and his wonderful [Earth project](https://earth.nullschool.net/)